477567/Rodeen-Mostafa/Any.do Manual Testing.md/Test Scenarios-Test Cases.md

 ------------------------------------------------------

-**Test Case ID: TC - Verify User can attach Image to a Task in List from Camera**
+**Test Case ID: TC15 - Verify User can attach Image to a Task in List from Camera**

 **Steps to Execute:**
 1. User get into the List